Salzburg Lakes CycleTour

 Cycle through the Dachstein-Salzkammergut, a UNESCO World Heritage site, via Bad Goisern and on to Lake Hallstättersee, which is framed picturesquely by impressive rock walls.
 Enjoy the magnificent view of Hallstatt, renowned as one of the world’s most beautiful towns.

-The Dachstein-Krippenstein cable car offers an excursion high up into the mountain, while the salt mine or the caves offer an excursion into the Dachstein Massif.
+The Dachstein-Krippenstein cable car offers an excursion high up into the mountains, while the salt mine or the caves offer an excursion into the Dachstein Massif.
 Hop on the train back to Bad ischl or follow the route along the beautiful Lake Traun.

 Bad Ischl – Attergau